Drawing Tablet vs. iPad / iPad Pro? Which One is Better for Artists?TIPS

 However, XPPen / Xcencelabs drawing tablets still have superior handling and latency.
 You will likely experience noticeable latency issues while using your iPad as a drawing pad connected to your Windows PC or Mac with these five options.

-Astropad Studio software can transform an iPad into a drawing tool compatible with both Mac and Windows PCs.
+Astropad Studio software can help you use an iPad as a drawing tablet for both Mac and Windows PCs.
 It is finely tuned for drawing with the Apple Pencil, allowing customization of the iPad's touch gestures to access various tools and shortcuts in Windows/Mac applications.

 Pairing an iPad with a Windows PC/Mac is possible either over WiFi or through a USB connection.
 Astropad's unique feature is that it doesn’t require the tablet to be set up as a secondary monitor; it only overlays the part of the main screen you wish to draw on, making it quick to set up and dismantle post-use.